Axion Dark Matter Detection using Atomic Transitions

 Let us define $g_i$ by

-where $\overline{v^2}$ is the average velocity squared of dark matter axions. $g_i$ is a number of order one giving the coupling strength of the target atom.
+$g_i$ is a number of order one giving the coupling strength of the target atom.
 It depends on the atomic transition used, the direction of polarization of the atom, and the momentum distribution of the axions.
 It varies with time of day and of year since the momentum distribution changes on those time scales due to the motion of the Earth.

 For a mole of target atoms, the transition rate on resonance is

 where $N_A$ is Avogadro's number.
 There is an (almost) equal transition rate for the inverse process, $|i> \rightarrow |0>$ with emission of an axion.
 It is proposed to allow axion absorptions only by cooling the target to a temperature $T$ such that there are no atoms in the excited state.
 The requirement $N_A e^{- m_a \over T} < 0.1$ implies